kelvinnmuia/alx-low_level_programming/0x1C-makefiles/README.md

-# 0x1A.
-C - Hash tables
+# 0x1C.
+C - Makefiles
-## The Domains/Concepts covered in this project: `C programming` `Algorithm` `Data structure`
+## The Domains/Concepts covered in this project: `C programming`

- The project introduced me to hash tables in C programming language.
+ The project introduced me to Makefiles in C programming language.

-**More Info**
-**Files**

-In the following tasks, we are going to use these files.
-We want to compile these only.

 ## Tasks :page_with_curl: